 This also applies to theological and bible colleges; they too should be under the authority of a church or denomination and be accountable for what they teach their students.
 Some of the major colleges in Australia have been established by a denomination to train students for the ministry; however, there are many independent colleges here and internationally which are not accountable to anyone except the board members, and who are therefore free to teach whatever error they wish.
 But even within some of the denominational colleges the lecturers are free to espouse their own theology; so there could be some evangelical and conservative lecturers on the same faculty as lecturers with a more liberal bent.

 Many students who study at these colleges are young people who only want to expand their understanding of the bible, and they trust that what they’re being taught is biblical truth.
-Sadly however, they’re being taught error and they don’t even recognise it, trusting that their lecturers will teach them the truth.
+Sadly however, they’re often being taught error and they don’t even recognise it, trusting that their lecturers will teach them the truth.
 So every year each of these colleges unleashes a bunch of formerly keen young Christians who will then inflict their heretical ideas which they’ve imbibed at college during 2, 3 or 4 years of “training”, upon a trusting and unsuspecting Christian laity.

 It doesn’t help when theological and/or bible colleges insist that their students who go on short term missions locally or internationally are told not to pay their own way but must find full financial support from churches and/or individual Christians, as happened in the theological college where I studied.
 Thus, a major part of their training for missionary work consists in learning how to sponge off long-suffering Christians.
 This faulty principle also encourages churches to opt out of their responsibility to overseas missions and local evangelisation, leaving it up to para-church missions, evangelistic, and bible translation organisations, to do the work for them.